 - Multiple subnets may be used to divide external facing services from internal ones.
 This also applies to security groups, which should be split between administrative and service-level access.

-Okera does not need any AWS keys or secrets to work.
+Okera does not need any AWS keys or secrets to work and recommends using IAM.

 Before proceeding with the installation of ODAS, you should ensure the Prerequisites are all created.